-Paralympic Games: From Rehabilitation for War Veterans to a Celebration of Diversity
+Paralympic Games: From Rehabilitation for War Wounded to a Celebration of Diversity

 For the first time, the Olympic and Paralympic Games have a single logo.
-However, while the latest reports indicate that each event will have its own opening and closing ceremonies, the Paralympic and Olympic movements appear to be more closely linked than ever.
+However, while the latest information on the subject indicates that each event will have its own opening and closing ceremonies, the Paralympic and Olympic movements seem more closely linked than ever.

 Sylvain Ferez, University of Montpellier and Sébastien Ruffie, University of the Antilles

-Yet this was far from a foregone conclusion.
-The history of the Paralympic Games is complex, raising questions about the definition of disability.
-Beginning as sporting events organized exclusively for people with spinal cord injuries who used wheelchairs (founded in 1948), they gradually began to include people with other types of disabilities starting in the 1970s.
+Yet this was far from obvious.
+The history of the Paralympic Games is complex, raising the question of how to define disability.
+Beginning as sporting events organized exclusively for people with spinal cord injuries who used wheelchairs (founded in 1948), the Games gradually began to include people with other types of disabilities starting in the 1970s.

-Of German origin, Guttmann pioneered rehabilitation techniques based on sports games.
-Throughout the 1950s, his Stoke Games attracted an ever-growing number of participants and began to gain international recognition.
-Reserved for people with paralysis who used wheelchairs, the games were held every summer on the hospital grounds.
-In 1952, they welcomed a Dutch delegation, with five competitions on the program: archery, netball, javelin, table tennis, and billiards; swimming was featured in demonstrations.
+Of German origin, Guttmann was the inventor of rehabilitation methods based on sports games.
+Throughout the 1950s, his Stoke Games attracted an increasing number of participants and began to gain international recognition.
+Reserved for people with paralysis who used wheelchairs, they were held every summer on the hospital grounds.
+In 1952, the games welcomed a Dutch delegation, with five competitions on the program: archery, netball, javelin, table tennis, and billiards; swimming was featured in demonstration events.
 In 1953, participants from France, Australia, Canada, Finland, Israel, and South Africa joined the event.

-These Stoke Games continue to be part of a rehabilitation initiative, and Guttmann is organizing an annual medical conference on advances in the treatment of spinal injuries.
+These Stoke Games continue to be part of a rehabilitation initiative, and Guttmann is organizing an annual medical conference on this occasion to discuss advances in the treatment of spinal injuries.

-It was their move to Rome in 1960, in the wake of the Olympics, that would partially change the situation.
-While the sports aspect became more prominent, they remained rooted in the field of rehabilitation for people with spinal cord injuries.
-This relocation was made possible thanks to the ties between Ludwig Guttmann and Antonio Maglio, an Italian colleague who founded a rehabilitation center for paraplegics near the Italian capital.
-Four hundred athletes, all in wheelchairs, from 23 countries, competed in eight disciplines.
-Benefiting from Olympic infrastructure, they left the hospital setting but remained under medical supervision.
-This was evident in the ministers who came to support the athletes.
+It was their relocation to Rome in 1960, in the wake of the Olympic Games, that would partially change the situation.
+While the sports aspect became more prominent, they remained rooted in the field of rehabilitation for patients with spinal injuries.
+This relocation was made possible thanks to the ties between Ludwig Guttmann and Antonio Maglio, an Italian colleague who had founded a rehabilitation center for paraplegics near the Italian capital.
+Four hundred athletes, all in wheelchairs and hailing from 23 countries, competed in eight disciplines.
+Benefiting from Olympic-level facilities, they left the hospital setting but remained under medical supervision.
+This was evident in the presence of government ministers who came to support the athletes.
 These “Paralympic Games” opened in the presence of the Italian Minister of Health but without the Minister of Sports.
-The same would happen four years later in Tokyo.
-Nevertheless, a momentum was set in motion: it would lead to the creation of the International Paralympic Committee (IPC) in 1989.
+The same would be true four years later in Tokyo.
+Nevertheless, a momentum was set in motion at that time: it would lead to the creation of the International Paralympic Committee (IPC) in 1989.

 [More than 85,000 readers rely on The Conversation’s newsletters to better understand the world’s major issues.
 Subscribe today]

-In fact, in the 1960s, calls began to be made to include amputees and the blind, a move opposed by the Stoke Federation, which remained focused on wheelchair sports for people with spinal cord injuries.
+In fact, in the 1960s, calls were made to open the sport to amputees and the blind, a move opposed by the Stoke Federation, which remained focused on wheelchair sports for people with spinal cord injuries.
 In 1964 in Tokyo, a “all-disabilities” sports meet was held on the sidelines of the Paralympic Games for non-paralyzed athletes.
-In 1968, the Paralympic Games were held in Tel Aviv and remained reserved exclusively for wheelchair-bound individuals.
+In 1968, the Paralympic Games were held in Tel Aviv and were still reserved exclusively for people with paralysis who used wheelchairs.
 However, little by little, the initial goal of rehabilitation gave way to the desire to align more closely with the Olympic competitive model and the image of the champion.

 Although Guttmann opposes this competitive approach for all types of disabilities, the goal of athletes and certain national federations—including France’s—is moving inexorably toward distancing themselves from medical oversight in order to align more closely with the world of sports and its national and international governing bodies.

-The 1970s marked a turning point, as competitions gradually began to include athletes with new types of disabilities, categorizing them based on their abilities.
+The 1970s marked a turning point, as competitions gradually began to include athletes with new types of disabilities by categorizing them according to their abilities.

-In 1972, at the Paralympic Games in Heidelberg (the Paralympics were held in Munich), visually impaired athletes were allowed to participate in exhibition events in goalball and the 100-meter dash.
-At the same time, amputees entered the stadium to protest, as recalled by the late track and field coach Christian Paillard of the French federation: “What do I see coming?
+In 1972, at the Paralympic Games in Heidelberg (the Olympic Games were held in Munich), visually impaired athletes were allowed to participate in exhibition events in goalball and the 100-meter dash.
+At the same time, amputees entered the stadium to protest, as recalled by the late track and field coach Christian Paillard of the French Athletics Federation: “What do I see coming?
 Amputees with huge banners!
-They staged a sit-in on the track, shouting, ‘We want to compete in the Games too!’”
+They staged a sit-in on the track, saying, ‘We want to compete in the Games, too!’”

-It would take another four years and the 1976 Toronto Games before athletes with amputations and visual impairments were officially allowed to compete.
-Seeking greater visibility, each disability category established its own international federation, and in 1982, a committee (ICC) was created to coordinate them and build ties with the International Olympic Committee (IOC).
+It would take another four years—until the 1976 Toronto Games—for athletes with amputations and visual impairments to be officially allowed to compete.
+Seeking greater visibility, each disability category established its own international federation, and in 1982, a committee (ICC) was created to coordinate them and build closer ties with the International Olympic Committee (IOC).

-At the 1984 Los Angeles Olympics, non-competitive wheelchair events were included in the program with the aim of promoting sports for people with disabilities.
+At the 1984 Olympic Games in Los Angeles, wheelchair events were included in the program on a non-competitive basis, with the aim of promoting sports for people with disabilities.
 This first appearance of Paralympic sports at the Olympic Games angered amputees, who felt excluded.
-It raised the specter of a split within the movement.
+It raised the risk of a split within the movement.

 Despite the crisis, the Paralympic Games went ahead in 1984, but were split into two: athletes in wheelchairs competed in New York, and all others in Stoke.
 In 1986, two international federations joined the movement: the federation for deaf athletes and the federation for athletes with intellectual disabilities.